MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/conversation-messages.md

 ## Get soft delete message event

-When you soft delete a message in a chat, the bot gets a notification of the soft delete message event.
+When you soft delete a message in chat, group chat, or Teams channel, the bot gets a notification of the soft delete message event.

 To get a soft delete message event notification in a bot, you can override `OnTeamsMessageSoftDeleteAsync` handler.

-> [!NOTE]
-> The `OnTeamsMessageSoftDeleteAsync` handler isn’t supported in group chat and Teams channel scopes.

 Following is an example of a soft delete message event notification using `OnTeamsMessageSoftDeleteAsync` when a message is soft deleted: